 Many documents have been created by Martin Luther College to assist students while working in the Moodle learning management system.
-A listing of frequently asked questions (FAQ) as well as current documents can always be accessed at www.mlc-wels.edu/go/grad, under Policies and Information.
+Answers to frequently asked questions (FAQ) as well as current documents are available at mlc-wels.edu/go/grad, under Policies and Information.